 Water Retention Difference

 Water retention difference refers to the soil water held between -33 kPa (field capacity) and -1500 kPa (permanent wilting point), which approximates the range of available water for plants.
 This depends on the effective depth of rooting, the texture of the fine earth fraction (< 2 mm) (Table 19), and the content of rock fragments in the soil.
 The amount of available water stored in the soil is calculated for the top 150 cm of soil or to a root-limiting layer, whichever is shallower.
 Total available water holding capacity is calculated by summing the amount of water held in each horizon (or portion of a horizon if it extends below 150 cm).
 If the depth designated for describing soil morphology is less than 150 cm, contestants should assume that the water retention properties of the last horizon extend to 150 cm or to the top of a root-limiting layer, if either feature is observed at a depth shallower than 150 cm.
 Root-limiting layers and all horizons below should be excluded when calculating the available water holding capacity.
-For natric horizons, and all horizons below the natric horizon, the available water content is reduced by 50%.
+For natric horizons and fragipans, and all horizons below the natric horizons and fragipans, the available water content is reduced by 50%.
 Rock fragments are assumed to hold no water that is available for plant use.
 If a soil contains rock fragments, the volume occupied by the rock fragments must be estimated and the available water holding capacity corrected accordingly.
 For example, if a silt loam A horizon is 25 cm thick and contains coarse fragments occupying 10% of this volume, the available water holding capacity of that horizon would be 4.5 cm of water rather than 5.0 cm (25 cm * 0.20 cm water/cm soil * 90% fine fraction = 4.5 cm).

 Table 20.
 Soil texture and water retention difference values.